api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 ## 2. Compiling the Contract

+We now need to compile and deploy the contract.
 Be sure the `RemixQrngExample.sol` contract is selected in the **FILE EXPLORER** tab.
 Switch to the **SOLIDITY COMPILER** tab.
 Select the `0.8.9` version of Solidity from the **COMPILER** pick list.
-Select the **Compile RemixQrngExample.sol** button to compile the `RemixQrngExample.sol` contract.
+Select the **Compile RemixQrngExample.sol** button to compile the contract.

 > <img src="./src/qrng-compile.png" width="350"/>

 ## 3. Deploying the Contract

-::: danger Deploy to a testnet only.
+::: warning Set up your Testnet Metamask Account!

-Do not deploy the `RemixQrngExample.sol` contract to a production network.
-It lacks adequate security features!
+Make sure you've already configured your Metamask wallet and funded it with some testnet ETH before moving forward.
+You can request some from here➚

 :::